yihangdu/Moonlighting-Protein-Prediction-Data/README.md

 ## Step 3

 As we have all PSSM profiles prepared well now.
 One can run `pssm_Process.py` to process these profiles and generate feature vectors for each protein sequence.
-There should be 20 pairs of files generated ,kept in seperate folders, corresponding to different alpha values ranging from 1 to 20.
+There should be 20 pairs of files generated ,kept in separate folders, corresponding to different alpha values ranging from 1 to 20.

+## Step 4

+This step is to use SVM to obtain predictions.
+One should call `convert_svm.py` to convert all feature vectors to SVM required format.
+Then call `runSVM.py` to predict.
+Note that `runSVM.py` should be put in `libsvm/tools` to run, and other scripts should stay where they are.
+After that, `evaluate.py` can be called to obtain performance evaluation.

+## Step 5

+From this step, we begin our second layer model.
+Firstly, we should predict proteins on training set.
+One can call `predictTrain.py` to finish this step.
+All files will be managed properly and automatically.
+Then `input_construct.py` is offered to convert data to Weka required format.
+Scripts for calling Weka are not provided here, so one can choose to write one or use Weka manually.
+Performance evaluation is done by Weka.
+To ensure the correctness, one can check `Data_s3/weka_stats.csv`.
+This file was constructed manually.

+# Stage 4

+This stage is to perform heuristic feature selection.
+Each round, we drop one feature from a feature vector each time for each protein, and select the one with best performance by MCC.
+Then drop another feature based on the previous dropped feature vectors until there is no significant increase in performance.
+Scripts for this stage are stored in `Feature_Selection/scripts`.
+Users can call all scripts prepared for this stage on-site.

+## Step 1

+We initially chose feature vectors with alpha equal to 1 from Stage 3.
+Firstly, one should call `python3 drop.py <MP_filePath> <nMP_filePath> <round_num>` to drop one feature from each feature vector.
+Each feature will be dropped once, and 10 pairs of training set and testing set will be generated each time for 10-fold validation.
+There are three command-line arguments for `drop.py` that should be specified. `MP_filePath` and `nMP_filePath` are file paths for moonlighting proteins and non-moonlighting proteins respectively. `round_num` is the round number of feature selection, beginning from 1 and with upper bound 40. `drop.py` will call `convert_svm.py` automatically, which convert all dropped feature vectors to SVM required format and generate training sets and testing sets.

+## Step 2

+Then one should put `runSVM.py` in `libsvm/tools` to predict by calling `python3 runSVM.py <round_num> <drop_total>`.
+There are two command-line arguments that should be specified. `round_num` should be the same as the number specified for `drop.py` in step 1. `drop_total` is actually the current length of feature vector, beginning from 40 and with lower bound 1.
+To check the correctness of the arguments, one can check if the sum of `round_num` and `drop_total` is equal to 41.

+## Step 3

+Last step is to evaluate performances after each round of drop. `evaluate.py` is provided to finish this step.
+One should call `python3 evaluate.py <round_num> <drop_total>` to use.
+The two command-line arguments are the same as step 2 for each round.